krayon/ratslap/README.md

 ----
 ## What's New? ##

-The main changes in the latest version is the DPI Support ( [Daniel Dawson](https://gitlab.com/danieldawson) ) and the new keys:
+The main changes in the more recent versions is the DPI Support ( [Daniel Dawson](https://gitlab.com/danieldawson) ) and the new keys:
 `NonUS#`, `CapsLock`, `NonUS\`, `Application`, `Power`, `Num=`, `F13`, `F14`, `F15`, `F16`, `F17`, `F18`, `F19`, `F20`, `F21`, `F22`, `F23`, `F24`, `Execute`,